Movable Alphabets

 - Black/Phonogram Alphabet Lesson Plan

-- Black/Red Alphabet Lesson Plan
+- Solid Color Alphabet Lesson Plan

 Egg Cartons: Traditional alphabets can be stored and displayed in egg cartons.
 We recommend placing two plastic cartons (one 18-egg carton and one 12-egg carton) side-by-side and hot gluing the bottoms to a piece of foam board or chipboard.
 Use the lids to help keep the dust off when the alphabets are not in use.